artmetla/DejaView/docs/concepts/config.md

 know anything about them upfront.

-TODO: we are aware of the fact that today extending the `DataSourceConfig` with a custom proto requires changing the `data_source_config.proto` in the Perfetto repo, which is unideal for external projects.
+TODO: we are aware of the fact that today extending the `DataSourceConfig` with a custom proto requires changing the `data_source_config.proto` in the DejaView repo, which is unideal for external projects.
 The long-term plan is to reserve a range of fields for non-upstream extensions and provide generic templated accessors for client code.
 Until then, we accept patches upstream to introduce